 Bayesian Networks Study Group

-This study group is currently active.
+This study group has come to an end.
+All information about it can still be found below.
 We are now coordinating through Slack to get our fix of all things Bayes.
 Our Slack Workspace is open to anyone who wants to join us.
 To do so, simply let me know by contacting me and shortly introduce yourself.

 Motivation